retorquere/pimsync/docs/source/intro.rst

    (and deleted) on one storage into the other.

 Simplified setup
-   Being built in Rust, **pimsync** can be compiled into a single binary.
-This substantially simplifies the installation process, and also provide improved performance.
+   **pimsync** can be compiled into a single binary.
+This substantially simplifies the installation process, and also provides improved performance.

 A few features present in **vdirsyncer** are still missing from pimsync.
 For details on these and changes required when migrating, see :doc:`the migration